AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 [Supported Data Formats](../Working_with_Data/Supported_Data_Formats) article.

 In terms of AnyChart data model we have one series of data (Sales) with categories that hold months names.
-Each point in series represents one month and sales volume.
-We will use the basic and the easiest method of data setting, it looks like this:
+Each point in series represents monthly sales volume.
+We will use the easiest method of data setting, which looks like this:

 ```